CQX96/CQX96-Linux/Documentation/dev-tools/checkpatch.rst

     Please regenerate the patch file before sending it to the maintainer.

   **CVS_KEYWORD**
-    Since linux moved to git, the CVS markers are no longer used.
+    Since CQX96 moved to git, the CVS markers are no longer used.
     So, CVS style keywords ($Id$, $Revision$, $Log$) should not be added.